Tuesday, December 31

 Researchers have conducted numerous studies that suggest that the heavy marketing of the brand name drugs may be leading doctors to underuse diuretics.

-For patients who "need more than one medication to control blood pressure � and many people do � one should be a diuretic"
+For patients who "need more than one medication to control blood pressure � and many people do � one should be a diuretic"and then adds:

 The pitas that are getting increasingly delicious are based on this recipe.
 Suspiciously similar to this one from Julia Child.
 I tried to use some of my old dough, frozen and thawed, but I guess it's dead or something.
 I also used 100% whole wheat flour.
 And I didn't clean the bowl out in-between, which is what the recipe recommends.
 What I think makes the pitas taste so good, in addition to eating them fresh is that the dough is fermenting a little in the fridge: I made the dough on Sunday, and I'm taking out a piece each morning to bake.